GD Topic - Union Budget 2024: Are the New Income Tax Slabs a Win for the Middle Class?

 Union Budget 2024: New Income Tax Slabs

-Management of Business Studies is one of the most pursued postgraduate courses.
-The MBA admission process includes entrance exams like CATXATSNAPNMAT, and MAH MBA CET.
-Once the entrance exam is over, selected candidates will be eligible for the Group Discussion Round.
-Candidates who will achieve a good score in the Group Discussion Round will be able to participate in the next stage of the MBA admission process.
+Management of Business Studies is one of most opted postgraduate courses.
+MBA admission process includes entrance exams like CATXATSNAPNMAT and MAH MBA CET.
+Once entrance exam is over, selected candidates are eligible for Group Discussion Round.
+Candidates who will achieve a good score in Group Discussion will be able to participate in next stage of MBA admission process.

-Students planning to gain admission at top B-schools like IIMXLRI JamshedpurSBIM Pune, etc., must prepare well for the GD/PI round.
-To do well in the DP round, one must work on their speaking and reasoning skills, maintain eye contact with the group during discussion, use relevant points to prove their statement, listen attentively, avoid interrupting others, and work on their body language.
+Students planning to gain admission at top Bussiness schools, like IIMXLRI JamshedpurSBIM Pune, etc., must prepare well for GD/PI round.
+To do well in this round, one must work on their speaking and reasoning skills, maintain eye contact with group during discussion, use relevant points to prove their statement, listen attentively, avoid interrupting others and work on their body language.

 Check Out: Top MBA Colleges in India